 Headtorch, Scottish Engineering and Mac Occupational Health are running a half day event on Mental Health in the Workplace.
 It’s going to be a good one and a very intersting morning.
 10th May 2019 9.30 to 12.30 Book now (open to members and non-members of Scottish Engineering) Mental Health in the Workplace […]

 CRUNCH & Learn – Mental Health Awareness Campaign

 CRUNCH & Learn!
 Creative Lunching at work – it’s back!
 An easy to implement, cost-free campaign, for Mental Health Awareness Week 13-19 May 2019 Last year, organisations up and down the UK took part in Crunching – AIG, BAE Systems, Leidos, PepsiCo, Webhelp and many more – it was so successful we’re doing it again When […]

 Join us: Crisis to Conversation, 14th May

 Mental Health Awareness Week 13 – 19 May It’s nearly here!
-Join us and on 14th May, 17:00 – 19:00 to explore Crisis to Conversation supporting mental health in the workplace kindly hosted by Tower Place West 5.A.11, London, EC3R 5BU Speakers: Jane Wheeler, Hine Legal (The Times, “Best Law Firm, 2019”) Employers’ legal obligations […]
+Join us on 14th May, 17:00 – 19:00 to explore Crisis to Conversation supporting mental health in the workplace kindly hosted by Tower Place West 5.A.11, London, EC3R 5BU Speakers: Jane Wheeler, Hine Legal (The Times, “Best Law Firm, 2019”) Employers’ legal obligations in […]